Consuming yogurt with probiotics is not only delicious, but also has some surprising health benefits, thanks to clever microorganisms

-The live bacteria in yogurt promote a creamy texture and refreshing taste.
-More important, bacteria also make yogurt richer in vitamins, enzymes and other nutrients.
-The benefits of yogurt with live bacteria have been confirmed in many studies.
+The live bacteria in yogurt create the creamy texture and refreshing taste.
+But bacteria also make yogurt richer in vitamins, enzymes and other nutrients.
+The benefits of yogurt with probiotics and other beneficial microorganisms are confirmed in many studies.

-A number of studies confirm the many benefits of eating yogurt daily.
+A number of studies confirm the benefits of eating yogurt.

 - In one study elderly people consumed a probiotic yogurt supplement during four weeks.
 At the end of the study it was concluded that consuming yogurt with probiotics may help reduce low-grade chronic inflammation in elderly people.

 - Another study evaluated the impact of a regular consumption of yogurt with probiotics on the intestinal microbiota.
 In yogurt consumers, the level of bad bacteria was significantly lower and the level of healthy enzymes was significantly increased.
 In addition, it was noted that the beneficial health effects of yogurt increased with the amount of probiotic bacteria consumed.
 This shows that yogurt containing the most probiotic bacteria will have greater benefits.